PratyushBalaji/100-Monkeys/README.md

 # 100 Monkeys Problem

-This code contains 4 solutions to the 100 monkeys problem, that I arrived at by observing various patterns in the problem.
-The following text explains each solution, the algorithm, and why they work.
+This code contains 4 solutions to the "100 monkeys problem" which I arrived at by observing various patterns in the problem.
+The following text explains each solution, the algorithm behind it, and why it works.

 ## The Problem :
-The problem is simple enough.

 There is a corridor with 100 numbered, closed doors.

 100 numbered monkeys are released one by one, with each monkey either closing an open door or opening a closed door.
-However, they can only interact with doors that are a multiple of their number.
+However, they can only interact with doors that are a multiple of their assigned number.

 For example :
 - Monkey #30 can only interact with doors 30, 60, and 90.